General Farm Worker

 • Apprenticeship Certificate

-• Award in Emergency First Aid at Work, which is a minimum of 1-day course (Ofqual regulated)
+• Award in Emergency First Aid at Work

-• level 1 in maths and English (if applicable)
+• Level 1 in maths and/or English Functional Skills (if applicable)

 Delivery Model

 Regular learning, skills and knowledge assessment and research work at Plumpton College alongside blended online learning.
-Attendance at college on a fortnightly basis (term time only) with quarterly workplace competency and efficiency observation, assessments and reviews.
+Attendance at college one day a fortnight (term time only) with quarterly workplace competency and efficiency observation, assessments and reviews.

 Course details